 Andy Smith, a former sports journalist, came to the Technique after years of sporting and work-related injuries.
 As such he has a particular interest in reducing injury and improving performance, in sports, music, acting or simply everyday life.
 He also offers Alexander running lessons.
 He is involved in the Alexander in Education special interest group and teaches at Uppingham School in Rutland.
 He offers private lessons from the LCATT in Islington.
 07790 027290 firstname.lastname@example.org www.andysmith.uk.com

 Georgia Paizi qualified at LCATT in 2017.
-She is a dance-artist and Alexander teacher working in London and Athens.
-She teaches privately in N5, SE1 & E3, and shares a studio practice with musician and AT practitioner Theo Ziarkas.
+She is a dance-artist and Alexander teacher working in Athens.
+She teaches privately and in groups She shares a studio practice with musician and AT practitioner Theo Ziarkas.
 Together they facilitate dance improvisation workshops.
-She has a background in architecture theory and scenography, and is pursuing a Master’s in Dance at Laban/Independent Dance. firstname.lastname@example.org 07448884262 www.georgiapaizi.com
+She has a background in architecture theory and scenography, and is pursuing a Master’s in Dance at Laban/Independent Dance. email@example.com 07448884262 www.georgiapaizi.com

 Kate Ellingham-Hunt graduated from LCATT in 2017.
 She came to the technique through chronic ill health and violin playing related pain.
 Alongside the Technique she teaches the violin through the Suzuki method and is interested in helping young musicians play their instruments confidently without pain and discomfort.
-She currently teaches in London E9 and N5. email@example.com, kate-eh.com.
+She currently teaches in New Zealand. firstname.lastname@example.org, kate-eh.com.